Annapurna Base Camp - 9 Days

 Farewell Dinner

 We will celebrate our successful trek with a goodbye supper in Kathmandu after the trek.
 This is a great opportunity to share stories from your adventure and provide us with your feedback.
-We will also present you with a certificate of achievement to recognize your incredible
+We will also present you with a certificate of achievement to recognise your incredible

 accomplishment.